hyperTwitch/intro-to-react/README.md

 This project is done based off of the official React JS tic-tact-toe tutorial https://reactjs.org/tutorial/tutorial.html

-Features will be added to explore and practice further.
+Features added to explore and practice further.
+- When no one wins, display message and mark in the history

 ## `npm start`